FunOrange/animewing/README.md

 # animewing
-Watch anime with Japanese subtitles
+Watch anime with Japanese subtitles.

 ## Features
 - No ads